mj307/DogDataAnalysis/README.md

-Look at Dog.rmd for nicely formated code and outputs.
+Look at Dog.Rmd for nicely formated code and outputs.